brave-intl/bat-ledger/documentation/Ledger-Practicals.md

 In this version of the document, only `ad-free` bravery is discussed.

+## Terminology Primer
+Throughout this document reference is made to values named `probi`.
+A `probi` value indicates an amount of a cryptocurrency or utility token denominated in the smallest unit.
+Thus, `probi` is used in lieu of `satoshis` for bitcoin, `wei` for ether, and `BAT-wei` for BAT.

 ## A Brief Summary of Anonize2 operations

 There are two parts to the authorized-but-anonymous protocol: